Free Newsletter Creation Guide

 #8 Plan Your Internal Content Around a Diverse, Distributed Workforce

-It stands to reason that because of the wide diversity of jobs in any one organization, the focus of an internal newsletter needs to be equally diversified.
-For example, a contractor doesn’t need updates on employee benefits.
+It stands to reason that it is important to highlight diversity and inclusion initiatives and promote a culture of belonging.
+After all, the wide diversity of jobs in any one organization indicates that the focus of an internal newsletter needs to be equally diversified.
+For example, a contractor doesn’t necessarily need updates on employee benefits.
 The same applies to distribution in terms of where employees are based.
 A customer service representative from Milwaukee likely won’t be interested in the same material as an IT person working in another country.

 Your team should be planning your corporate communications around your workforce.
-Segmenting by location, job type, interests, and so on will make your emails employee click-bait instead of scrolled-past content.
+Segmenting by location, job type, interests, and so on will make your email employee click-bait instead of scrolled-past content.

 Also, where employees are working from home and in different geographical locations, make sure your delivery plan considers different time zones.